aesthetic-suite/website/docs/packages/sss/global.md

 If the `url` property is not defined, or is `false`, the import path will not be wrapped with `url()`.

-Emits an `import` event for each import.
+Emits an `onImport` event for each import.

 ### `@keyframes`